 Whether patients are seeking care via a discovery search or entering your name into a search query, you have to establish and maintain an excellent first impression on Google.
 It’s a critical component of any medical marketing strategy today.

-By starting with the basics — claiming your Google business profile and filling out consistent details — and then adding flavor and specificity, you’ll position your practice to look great and inspire action on the most-visited website in the world.
+By starting with the basics — claiming your Google My Business profile and filling out consistent details — and then adding flavor and specificity, you’ll position your practice to look great in local search rankings.